agg-shambhavi/PARKS-Gaze/README.md

+# Train, Valid and Test Split Details:

+---Train
+	|
+	|

 For any queries, feel free to write to: lrdmurthy@iisc.ac.in